uktrade/strategic-companies-list/README.md

 > [!IMPORTANT]
 > The instructions below use Terraform to provision infrastructure for Strategic Companies List environments (dev, prod, etc), the "entry-point" of each is an internet-facing Application Load Balancer (ALB).
 However, for flexibility, especially in multi-account setups, there are manual steps needed after the Terraform has run to make this ALB actually acessible.
 Be sure to run `terraform output strategic_companies_list` after provisioning the environment to find what these steps are.
 >
+> Note that manual changes to secrets in AWS Secrets manager typically feed a forced deployment of the ECS service to take effect.
+>
 > In future versions it is possible that these steps are incorportated into the Terraform.